 Qatar’s systematic investment in its digital and physical infrastructure are some of the key reasons that are attracting the world’s leading companies to set up in Qatar Free Zones.

-The Free Zones are directly connected to both Qatar’s award-winning air and seaports, providing our investors access to global markets and supply chains.
-Over 60% of the world’s population is within eight hours fly-time and five days sailing time from QFZA.
+The free zones are directly connected to both Qatar’s award-winning air and seaports, providing our investors access to global markets and supply chains.
+Over 60% of the world’s population is within eight hours fly-time and five days sailing time from QFZ.

 We are focused on certain key sectors where Qatar has a strong value proposition.
 Within these broad areas, we are focused on exciting opportunities in a range of key sectors.